carlosoliv/gema/README.md

 ```
 This will start the app, opening the port 8888 for the users to connect to, acording to the #quickstart.

-# Questions?
-If you have any questions or suggestions, please feel free to email us at qaas at stone.com.br.